getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 .. math::
    \psi(\varepsilon^e, \alpha),

-such that the stress type variables are determined by
+such that corresponding stress type variables are determined by

 .. math::
    \sigma = \Frac{\partial \psi}{\partial \varepsilon^e}(\varepsilon^e, \alpha), ~~~~ A =  \Frac{\partial \psi}{\partial \alpha}(\varepsilon^e, \alpha),

 where :math:`\sigma` is the Cauchy stress tensor and :math:`A` the stress type internal variables.
-The plastic dissipation being given by
+The plastic dissipation is given by

 .. math::